idvorkin/techdiary/notes/machine-learning.md

 ### Google Photos recognizing black people as gorillas
 From: https://www.theverge.com/2015/7/1/8880363/google-apologizes-photos-app-tags-two-black-people-gorillas

 Google came under fire this week after its new Photos app categorized photos in one of the most racist ways possible.
-On June 28th, computer programmer Jacky Alciné found that the feature kept tagging pictures of him and his girlfriend as "gorillas."
+On June 28th, computer programmer Jacky Alcinï¿½ found that the feature kept tagging pictures of him and his girlfriend as "gorillas."
 He tweeted at Google asking what kind of sample images the company had used that would allow such a terrible mistake to happen.

 Google attempted to fix the algorithm, but ultimately removed the gorilla label altogether.
 Zunger noted that the company is working on longer-term fixes that revolve around which labels could be problematic and better recognition of dark-skinned faces.